luccasr73/ionic-escpos-bluetooth-printer-sample/README.md

 1. Install ionic 3.x
 1. Fork this repo
-1. Using command line, go to folder where the repo is located
+1. Using command line, go to folder where the repo is located and run `npm install` to install dependencies
 1. Inside the folder of repo, execute any of following commands: `ionic cordova run --l --c` for livereload with console logs  or `ionic cordova build [platform] --debug` to compile and build app
 1. Test on your thermal printer
 ## Tested devices